aproplan/aproplan-api-doc/README.md

 The application shows you how to use the api with several samples:

+* Login (Services/authService.js)
-* To make a login into APROPLAN and renew the token (Services/authService.js)
+  * To make a login into APROPLAN
+  * To renew the token
 * To get entities with filters (index.js)
+* Projects (Services/projectService.js)
-* To retrieve the list of projects and then, to select one to work on it (Services/projectService.js)
+  * To retrieve the list of projects and then, to select one to work on it
+  * To retrieve the folder structure of the selected project
+* Points (Services/pointService.js)
+  * Retrieve the list of points (max 15) of the selected project
-* Update a point by changing its status (Services/pointService.js)
+  * Update a point by changing its status6

 To work on objects related to a projects (lists, points, forms...), you need first to select a project with the related sample.
 There is a sample to list your projects with Id value and then, you can select one of them with the sample "Select a working project by its id".